-6.1 Safety
+When installing and commissioning adhere to the current standards and directive for electrical apparatus for explosive gas atmospheres.

-Staff Installation and commissioning must only be performed by specialist staff with the appropriate qualifications.
-Work on the electrical equipment must only be carried out by qualified electricians.
-Personal safety equipment and clothing Wear the following safety equipment and clothing for all installation and commissioning work: Occupational safety clothingSafety shoes Electrical equipment DANGER!
-Danger to life from electrical current.
+- Installation and commissioning must only be performed by specialist staff with the appropriate qualifications. - Work on the electrical equipment must only be carried out by qualified electricians.

+Personal safety equipment and clothing

+Wear the following safety equipment and clothing for all installation and commissioning work:

+- Occupational safety clothing - Safety shoes

+The introduction of ignition sources such as sparks, open flames and hot surfaces can cause explosions in the potentially explosive area.
+Therefore, when carrying out all installation work on the machine in the potentially explosive area:

+- Do not start any installation work without a written permit. - Only carry out installation work to the exclusion of a potentially explosive atmosphere. - Only use tools which are approved for use in the potentially explosive area.

+Failure to adhere to these instructions will lead to a loss of the explosion protection.

 There is a risk of fatal injury from contact with live parts.
 Electrical components which are switched on can carry out uncontrolled movements and cause serious injuries.

-Therefore: Before starting work switch off the electrical power supply and secure it to prevent it from being switched back on.
-Securing the machine to prevent it from being switched back on DANGER!
-Risk of death from switching on without authorisation!
+Before starting work switch off the electrical power supply and secure it to prevent it from being switched back on.

+Securing the machine to prevent it from being switched back on

 When performing installation there is a risk that the energy supply will be switched on without authorisation.
 This puts the life of people in the danger area at risk.

-Therefore: Before beginning all work shut off all energy supplies and secure them to prevent them from being switched back on.
+Before beginning all work shut off all energy supplies and secure them to prevent them from being switched back on.